realrussia/train-tickets-gateway-doc/controllers/TicketsController.rst

 ----
 Method: POST

 Use this method to start the booking operation.
 If successful, a temporary order will be created and selected places will be reserved.
     See `additional notes </articles/bookTicketsNotes.rst>`_ for this method.
+    The permanent order is also created at this stage with partial data about the booking.

 Parameters: